hawaikisovereign/Pataka/THIRD_PARTY_LICENSES.md

 # THIRD PARTY LICENSES

-This document records any third-party code, libraries, or assets used in **Pātaka** — in accordance with copyright law, tikanga Māori, and the kaupapa of the Hawaiki Sovereign Trust.
+This document records any third-party code, libraries, or assets used in **Tatau AI** (Repository: `Pataka`) — in accordance with copyright law, tikanga Māori, and the kaupapa of the Hawaiki Sovereign Trust.

 ---